 - The purpose of a breath test is to measure a person's Blood Alcohol Content (BAC) in a less invasive way than drawing blood. - There are machines that police officers use to do this.
-The CMI Intoxilizer 8000 is the breath test machine that is currently used in Florida. - Basically, these machines are set up to work in this way-when a person exhales, or "blows", into the machine, through a mouthpiece attached to a tube, the machine is supposed to measure the amount of alcohol in the breath, and convert it to the BAC in the bloodstream. - However, this machine has never been scientifically proven to be 100% accurate 100% of the time and there are some serious problems with it.
+The CMI Intoxilizer 8000 is the breath test machine that is currently used in Florida. - Basically, these machines are set up to work in this way when a person exhales, or "blows" into the machine through a mouthpiece attached to a tube, the machine is supposed to measure the amount of alcohol in the breath and convert it to the BAC in the bloodstream. - However, this machine has never been scientifically proven to be 100% accurate 100% of the time.